Massachusetts Sports Betting

 Latest Gambling News in Massachusetts

-What Online Sportsbooks Could Be Coming to Massachusetts?
+What Online Sportsbooks Are Available in Massachusetts?

 • Wynn Resorts: Thanks to Encore Boston Harbor, Wynn is a permanently established player in the Massachusetts gambling space, and that includes legalizing sports betting.

-Will There Be Mobile Betting Options in Massachusetts?
+Are There Mobile Betting Options in Massachusetts?

 However, after years of running mobile betting options in the country, what has become obvious is that online sports betting is the way to make good full use of the industry, curb the offshore market, create competitive markets and fair odds, and generally boost revenue to the state, which is the main motivator for any jurisdiction to be legalizing sports gambling in the first place.